 Businesses that have voluntarily registered for VAT but whose turnover is below the VAT threshold of £85,000 will not have to use MTD software for their VAT records and filing.
 They will be able to continue using the Government Gateway to file their VAT returns.

-3. The VAT information you'll be asked to supply is not changing
+3. The VAT information you'll be asked to submit to HMRC is not changing

 Under Making Tax Digital you'll need to keep the same kind of records that you have always done.
 These will include: